shalap-pandotra/Accuknox_Assignment_Shalap_Pandotra/README.md

 ### Design rationale:
 Grouping alerts by day reflects how engineers typically process alerts in time-based batches, while severity indicators ensure that critical issues are not buried.
 Resolution is treated as a reversible state, allowing alerts to be reopened if remediation is incomplete or incorrect.

+## Alert Prioritization Logic:
+Alert priority is derived from a combination of severity, resource criticality, and exposure duration, rather than raw alert volume alone.
+Severity reflects the inherent risk of the issue (e.g., public access, unrestricted network exposure), while resource criticality accounts for whether the affected asset is production-facing, sensitive, or business-critical.
+Exposure duration acts as a modifier, ensuring that long-standing unresolved risks are surfaced even if their initial severity is lower.
+This approach ensures that alerts with the highest potential impact are surfaced first, while still allowing security engineers to quickly scan and batch lower-risk issues.

 ## Designs:
 * [Zero State](https://www.figma.com/design/mZQcco5dVowuMXU7ue8NhW/Accuknox-assignment---Shalap-Pandotra?node-id=18-162&t=fJDDGi6Tt5Xun16p-4)
 * [Triage view](https://www.figma.com/design/mZQcco5dVowuMXU7ue8NhW/Accuknox-assignment---Shalap-Pandotra?node-id=18-4&t=fJDDGi6Tt5Xun16p-4)